fetchai/carpark_agent/README.md

     git clone git@github.com:fetchai/carpark_agent.git
     cd carpark_agent

- Create and activate the virtual environment and install the python packages (not that the script name to create the virutal envrionment is a bespoke windows version)
+Create and activate the virtual environment and install the python packages (note that the script name to create the virtual environment is a bespoke windows version)

     ./run_scripts/create_venv_win.sh
     source venv/bin/activate
     python setup.py develop

-Use gitapp
-./car_detection/weights/download_weights_win.sh

-./run_scripts/create_venv.sh
-source venv/bin/activate
-python setup.py develop
+You can now run the client agent by following the same instructions as for the Mac above entitled "Configuring and running the client".

 ### Cleared and uncleared FET
-Both the client and carpark agent UI show the current FET levels at the top left corner of the UI.
+Both the client and car-park agent UI show the current FET levels at the top left corner of the UI.
 As soon as the data is sent and the client has initiated the FET transfer, the FET values update.
 However, this is "uncleared" FET.
 It takes a while for the transaction to work its way through the network and you can see the cleared and uncleared FET in the detailed status panel at the bottom left of the UI.

 Something else to watch out for in this status panel is any errors shown on the Ledger or OEF.
 If there is an error, the agent may need restarting, or it could be a problem at the server side.